makimo/rules-for-young-programmers/README.md

 ## XXI

 Many face dread when taking over someone's program.
 Do not let it overcome you.
-The moment you reach a conclusion that some code should not be changed no matter what, you become slave to the mistakes of the past.
+The moment you reach a conclusion that some code should not be changed no matter what, you become a slave to the mistakes of the past.

 ## XXII